 I'm on a desert island.
 First question.
 "Are there tacos here?"

-My binge-watching shows of choice: NCIS, Stranger Things and The Office.
+My binge-watching shows of choice: NCIS and Parks and Recreation.

 I'd choose mountains over the beach any day.

 I broke my foot after tripping on a chair while celebrating Carli Lloyd's second goal in the 2015 World Cup.
 (I'm super passionate about soccer, clearly.)

 I didn't go to college.
 I'm doing what I affectionately call a, "forever gap year."

 I've never been one for the conventional path.
 When I was 20 years old, I packed up my life in Washington D.C. and moved to rural Oklahoma to live with my friend Kristen, her husband and their son in a (beautiful) house they were building because, well, I had wanted to live in Oklahoma for a while.
 (There's more to this story, obviously.
 Ask me about it sometime!)